 Coral reefs mapped in three dimensions

-The 3D Reefs project at University of Sydney is tying together advanced imaging technology and science engagement.
-By mapping the Great Barrier Reef in three dimensions, the scientists can better understand changes over time.
+The 3D Reefs project at the University of Sydney is tying together advanced imaging technology and science engagement.
+By mapping the Great Barrier Reef in three dimensions, scientists can better understand changes over time.
 They can also 3D-print replacement reef structures, to replace the non-living parts of reefs that have been destroyed.
-The opportunities from this 3D-modelling extend to citizen science and engaging people with augmented reality.
+The opportunities from this 3D modeling extend to citizen science and engage people with augmented reality.

 Associate Professor William Figueira’s project struck a chord with the audience as he talked about the massive coral bleaching effects of recent years.

 “Two-thirds of a 700 kilometre stretch of reef near Port Douglas was killed by one bleaching event in 2016 and we don’t know yet what this year’s heat events will cause,” he said.

 While he doesn’t like the boiling down of ecosystems to dollar values, he sees the benefit in this approach to raise awareness about protecting the Great Barrier Reef.
 (Deloitte Access Economics recently valued the Great Barrier Reef at $56 billion.)

 Mosquito-borne diseases account for millions of deaths each year.
 Perran Ross, a PhD candidate from the University of Melbourne, found that a common bacteria species found in 50% of the insect population could be introduced to mosquitos to stop the transmission of viruses like dengue and zika.
 While the Wolbachia bacteria naturally occurs in insects (including some breeds of mosquitos), it strangely doesn’t occur in the mosquitos that pass on the disease.

 If this sustainable, chemical-free approach does work will wearing insect repellant become a thing of the past?
 According to Perran, “No, they’ll still bite you but they won’t give you dengue.”